ObsidianWall/obsidianwall-core/docs/user/faq.md

 ObsidianWall’s vision includes future adapter modules and templates to help bridge Terraform and other tools.

+### Can I use ObsidianWall with existing Terraform code?
+Yes.

+ObsidianWall modules are designed to be composable, meaning you can integrate them into your existing Terraform projects seamlessly.

+You can:

+   Import ObsidianWall modules into your existing main.tf or stack structure

+   Use terraform_remote_state to link outputs between your current code and ObsidianWall modules

+   Gradually migrate or replace existing modules with more secure ObsidianWall counterparts

+🔐 Bonus: By integrating even a single ObsidianWall module, your infrastructure benefits from built-in security validation and Zero Trust defaults.

 ### Can I use ObsidianWall to deploy non-ObsidianWall IaC infrastructure?
 Yes.